 The Child Support program consists of a Central Office located in Jefferson City, two regional offices, and field offices across the state.
 The field offices are comprised of supervisory, investigative and support staff.
 In addition, local prosecuting attorneys and circuit court clerks assist with Child Support responsibilities.
 The majority of prosecutors in Missouri provide legal support (e.g., the filing of paternity actions, criminal nonsupport and enforcement actions) for cases Child Support staff refer to them.
 Circuit court clerks support Child Support staff by filing legal documents and providing copies of documents already on file.

 Paternity establishment is the process of determining that a man is a child’s legal father.
 Paternity must be determined prior to establishing a child support order.

 Parents who are not married may establish legal paternity for a child in one of two ways:

-FSD offers free paternity testing only when paternity has not
+Note: FSD offers free paternity testing only when paternity has not been established.

 For assistance with paternity questions, such as how to get the father’s name listed on the child’s birth certificate or how to obtain paternity testing, please call toll free at 1-855-454-8037.

 Each August Missouri observes National Child Support Awareness Month.
 During this time, child support offices and employees recognize the critical role child support plays in the lives of children and the value of both parents contributing to their child’s future.